microsoft/vscode-docs/docs/remote/tunnels.md

 The Visual Studio Code [Remote - Tunnels](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-server) extension lets you connect to a remote machine, like a desktop PC or virtual machine (VM), via a secure tunnel.
 You can connect to that machine from a VS Code client anywhere, without the requirement of SSH.

-Tunneling securely transmits data from one network to another.
+Tunneling securely transmits data from one network to another via [Microsoft dev tunnels](https://learn.microsoft.com/azure/developer/dev-tunnels/overview).

 This can eliminate the need for source code to be on your VS Code client machine since the extension runs commands and other extensions directly on the remote machine.